FizzerWL/Cs2hx/README.md

 # Project Goals

-CS2HX is designed for situations where you need to share code/logic between C# and another platform, such as a Flash/Flex application or an iPhone application.
+CS2HX is designed for situations where you need to share code/logic between C# and another platform, such as a Javascript application or an iPhone application.

 The program will parse your raw C# source files and output raw haXe source files.
 As C# and haXe are very similar languages in many ways, the code that comes out looks remarkably similar to the code going in.
 This makes debugging and profling easy.